-Documents provided to demonstrate primary residency should include the Applicant or co-applicant's name, appropriate date demonstrating residence at the time of the hurricane/s, and at the time of application to the CEWRI Program, and the R3 assisted or replacement property's damaged property address.
+Documents provided to demonstrate primary residency should include the Applicant or Co-applicant's name, appropriate date demonstrating residence at the time of the hurricane/s and at the time of application to the CEWRI Program, and the R3 assisted or replacement property's address.
 None of the forms of documentation listed above, by itself, necessarily proves primary residence.
 The Program will review and assess all available documentation together and determine primary residence based on the Applicant's demonstration of consistency across the variety of documentation provided.
 If inconsistencies in documentation are found, the application may not move forward in the eligibility process until the inconsistencies are resolved by the Applicant.
-All applicants to the Program bear the burden of proof for providing consistent evidence to prove primary residency, as described above at the time of the disaster.
+All Applicants to the Program bear the burden of proof for providing consistent evidence to prove primary residency, as described above.